Mariam Naigaga: Early life and education

-Career
+In banking

 Upon attaining her bachelor's degree, Naigaga secured employment at Centenary Bank where she served for thirteen years from 2003 to 2015, acquiring extensive knowledge in financial management in the process.
 She started out as a bank officer from 2003 to 2007.
 She was then promoted to branch supervisor, a position she held up to 2009 when she was again promoted to assistant branch manager in 2009.
 In 2011, she was elevated to branch manager up until her resignation in 2015 to join elective politics.

+Politics

 Following her resignation from Centenary Bank and subsequently kick-starting her political career, Naigaga bid for the Namutumba District Woman Representative seat on the NRM ticket and won both the NRM party primaries in 2015 and the general elections in 2016 to become a member of the 10th Parliament for the Pearl of Africa.

 In the 10th Parliament, Naigaga serves on the special Presidential Advisory Committee on Budget (PACOB) and is a member of the Budget Committee and the Committee on Finance, Planning and Economic Development.
 She is also a member of the Parliamentary Forum on Climate Change (PFCC), the Uganda Parliamentary Forum for Children (UPFC), the Uganda Women's Parliamentary Association (UWOPA) and the Uganda Parliamentary Forum on Social Protection (UPFSP).

 In 2021 she was re elected as member of parliament.